CelesteClassic/Pyleste/README.md

     return self.p8.game.objects
 ```

-Based on prior knowledge about how players generally climb the right side of the level, we can restrict the inputs to only consider holding right, jumping right, dashing right, dashing up, and dashing up-right:
+Based on prior knowledge about how human players generally climb the right side of the level, we can restrict the inputs to only consider holding right, jumping right, dashing right, dashing up, and dashing up-right:

 ```python
   # get list of available inputs for a state - only consider {r, r + z, u + r + x}